 This course is part of the Emergency Safety Specialist Certificate Program, learn more about enrollment here.

-Prerequisites: Students must complete 4 prerequisite courses before registering for the Emergency Safety Officer Course.
-Email completion certificates or other documentaion to firstname.lastname@example.org
+Suggested Prerequisites: Students are encouraged to complete 4 prerequisite courses before registering for the Emergency Safety Officer Course.
+Email completion certificates or other documentation to firstname.lastname@example.org

 The prerequisite courses are:

 - OSHA 510 OSHA Standards for the Construction Industry

 - OSHA 5410 OSHA Standards for the Maritime Industry

 - OSHA 6005 Collateral Duty Course for Other Federal Agencies

 And three Emergency Management Institute Courses taken through https://training.fema.gov/is/crslist.aspx

 - IS-200.b, or IS-200